 **NA – data not available

-Affordable pricing is definitely a good quality to look for in an academic program, but there are other qualities that are important to consider, as well.
+Affordable pricing is a good quality to look for in an academic program, but other attributes are also essential to consider.
 Here’s a list of some of the highest-rated online master’s degrees in Computer Engineering based on other factors such as financial support available to students, graduation statistics, and student selectivity.
-Here is a list of best colleges for computer engineering that offer online masters programs:
+Here is a list of the best colleges for computer engineering that offer online master’s programs:

 <a href="https://www.onlinemasterscolleges.com/online-computer-engineering-masters/">Online Master's in Computer Engineering</a>